What is a Contract? Everything You Need to Know

 The industry of contract law is constantly changing.
 With technology becoming an important part of our lives, contract laws have been forced to adapt to things like electronic signatures.

 The requirements that make a contract valid can be confusing.
 If you need help with understanding what is a contract, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.